typemiguel/WalnutiQ/README.md

               set called MNIST
   - gradle = the actual Gradle code for building our Java code
   - images = images used in training & testing the partial brain model
-  - modelInOtherObjectOrientedLanguages = I realize not everyone is the biggest fan of Java so let's rewrite it in as many other object oriented languages as possible!
   - referencedLibraries = contains .jar files(of other people's code) needed to run WalnutiQ
   - src
       + main